 Giving Birth on the Way to the Hospital

 We all know babies don't tend to arrive exactly when they're due.
 Sometimes, the little ones just can't wait to make their big debut.
-That's why, according to an Australian study of data collected between 2000 and 2011 that was published in the journal BMJ Open, 4.6 in every 1,000 babies are born before their moms get to the hospital.
+That's why, according to an Australian study of data collected between 2000 and 2011—published in the journal BMJ Open in 2018—4.6 in every 1,000 babies are born before their moms get to the hospital.